mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 \lambda(\tau | H(s))  = \lambda_0(\tau) exp(\alpha B(s) + \beta Z + \gamma h(Y))
 $$

-where $\lambda_0$ is the unkown baseline hazard, $B(s)$ is a spline basis for the time of measurement, $Z$ is covariate information that is constant through time, and $h(Y)$ is a function of the marker values, such as last observed marker value or smoothed marker values.
+where $\lambda_0$ is the unkown baseline hazard, $B(s)$ represents a transformation of measurement time (such as a spline basis, or log transformation), $Z$ is covariate information that is constant through time, and $h(Y)$ is a function of the marker values, such as last observed marker value or smoothed marker values.
 Absolute $\tau$ year estimates of risk conditional on surviving to measurement time $s$ are then calculated using the Breslow estimator.

 #### PC Logistic models